gharials/dev-path/docs/programming/math-prog.md

 There is a standard notation for representing remainders after division.
 In this notation, $a \mod m = r$ (pronounced $a$ _modulo_ or just _mod_ $m$ equals $r$) means that $r$ is the remainder after dividing $a$ with $m$.
 Example: $14 \mod 3 = 2$.

 Notice that ${mod}$ can be viewed as a function that maps any integer to one of the integers in the set $0, 1, 2, ... , m-1$.
 For example, for $m = 3$, the function maps any integer to one of the integers in the set $0, 1, 2$.
+Just instead of usual function notation $f(x)$, the special notation $x \mod m$ is used.

-Also notice that modular arithmetic has a cyclic nature.
+Also notice that modular arithmetic has a _cyclic nature_, meaning the remainders repeat after every $m$ integers.
 For example, when working with $m = 3$, the sequence of integers and their remainders after division by $3$ is as follows:

 | Integer | Remainder after division by $3$ |
 |---------|---------------------------------|